windowsair/wireless-esp8266-dap/README.md

 Visit the following website for OTA operations: [online OTA](http://corsacota.surge.sh/?address=dap.local:3241)

 For most ESP8266 devices, you don't need to care about flash size.
 However, improper setting of the flash size may cause the OTA to fail.
-In this case, you can change the flash size with `idf.py menuconfig`, or you can modify `sdkconfig`:
+In this case, please change the flash size with `idf.py menuconfig`, or modify `sdkconfig`:

 ```
 # Choose a flash size.